 If you begin to notice these symptoms, you should start to use the CT drugs provided by your doctor in an effort to lessen your symptoms.
 The CT drug works by altering the brain chemistry, and in some cases, reducing or eliminating all anxiety related to sleep.
 While using CT drugs to treat your insomnia or CT temazepam withdrawal may work to a certain extent, you should be aware that you are still experiencing side effects, such as irritability, anxiety, and muscle tension.
 In addition to these side effects, you will likely still be experiencing mild to moderate depression, as well as decreased sex drive and memory loss.

 You may also experience fatigue, or an overall sense of being rundown.
 Temazepam withdrawal from detox will typically last between seven and fourteen days, during which time you may experience symptoms such as anxiety, irritability, restlessness and moodiness.
 This last noticeable symptom can actually be the most dangerous aspect of temazepam withdrawal, as it lasts between seven and fourteen days and can be fatal if you do not take the proper steps to alleviate it.

-One of the ways to counteract the effects of temazepam withdrawal is to take medications such as clonidine and lorazepam, which are both types of benzodiazepine like temazepam.
+One of the ways to counteract the effects of temazepam withdrawal cold turkey is to take medications such as clonidine and lorazepam, which are both types of benzodiazepine like temazepam.
 These two medications are more similar to each other than other benzodiazepines like drugs and thus react less differently with each other.
 They can take up to seven days to begin to reduce your symptoms, although the amount of time it takes will depend on your individual body chemistry.
 Once you have reached your optimum point in detox, the medication will usually stop helping you will need to detox yourself on your own.
 You can reach out to one of addiction specialist to what other options you have.